-- Tonkin + Taylor have produced a report which outlines Councils options in response to the Bill.
-Council adopted on 27 February 2025 to progress with establishment of an internal business unit for the delivery of Water Services. - Tonkin + Taylor have been engaged to assist with the development of the plan.
+- Council is currently out for consultation on the future delivery of water services, i.e. how it plans to address Local Water Done Well. - Tonkin + Taylor have been engaged to assist with the development of the plan.
 This is externally funded under the Local Water Done Well Support Package. - The key principles of the plans are: - Fit-for-purpose service delivery models and financing tools, - Ensuring water services are financially sustainable, - Meeting regulatory quality standards for water network infrastructure and water quality, - Unlock housing growth.